Table of Contents

 4. Biometric Verification

-Biometric verification identifies individuals using unique physical or behavioral traits, including fingerprints, facial recognition, iris scans, voice recognition, or DNA.
-These identifiers offer high accuracy and security since they are difficult to replicate.
+Biometric verification uses unique physical or behavioral traits to confirm identity, such as fingerprints, facial recognition, iris scans, voice recognition, or DNA.
+These biometric identifiers are highly accurate and secure, as they are extremely difficult to replicate.
+Biometric verification is increasingly used in mobile devices, smart locks, airport security, and financial services.

 5. Background Checks